Hanna von Hoerner: Education

-In 1965, von Hoerner returned to Germany to study experimental physics at Heidelberg University.
+In 1965, von Hoerner returned to West Germany to study experimental physics at Heidelberg University.
 In 1971 she earned an undergraduate degree and in 1974 her PhD, both at Heidelberg University.

 Career

 Von Hoerner, in 1973 while still working on her PhD, founded the company von Hoerner & Sulger.
-Based in Schwetzingen and produces scientific instruments for use in space and medicine.In 1980 von Hoerner & Sulger developed the first mass spectrometer that worked in space In 1979 van Hoerner's company was commissioned by the Max Planck Institute for Solar System Research to design a cosmic dust detector for use in the Vega program missions to Venus.
+Based in Schwetzingen and produces scientific instruments for use in space and medicine.
+In 1980 von Hoerner & Sulger developed the first mass spectrometer that worked in space In 1979 van Hoerner's company was commissioned by the Max Planck Institute for Solar System Research to design a cosmic dust detector for use in the Vega program missions to Venus.
 In 1999 Von Hoerner & Sulger designed CIDA (Cometary and Interstellar Dust Analyzer), a dust analysis instrument on board the NASA spacecraft Stardust, which launched in 1999.
 The company is famous for the design of COSIMA (Cometary Secondary Ion Mass Analyser), an instrument on board the Rosetta spacecraft that analyses the composition of dust particles using secondary ion mass spectrometry.
 Early data included images of dust particles collected in the environment of Comet 67P/C-G from the nucleus approach phase until along with secondary ion mass spectra for some of those particles.